Wang Cong: Ultimate Fighting Championship

 Wang faced Victoria Leonardo on August 24, 2024 at UFC on ESPN 62.
 She won the fight by knockout in the first round.
 One day after the event, UFC CEO Dana White added a Performance of the Night award for Wang.

 Wang faced Gabriella Fernandes on November 23, 2024, at UFC Fight Night 248.
 She was dropped by a left hook and lost the fight via a rear-naked choke submission in the second round, marking her first loss as a mixed martial artist.

 Wang faced Bruna Brasil on February 9, 2025 at UFC 312.
 She won the fight by unanimous decision.

 Wang faced Ariane da Silva on June 7, 2025 at UFC 316.
 At the weigh-ins, da Silva weighed in at 132 pounds, six pounds over the flyweight non-title fight limit.
 As a result, the bout proceeded at catchweight and da Silva was fined 25 percent of her purse which went to Wang.
 Wang won the fight by unanimous decision.

+After both fighters missed weight, Wang faced Eduarda Moura on February 7, 2026 at UFC Fight Night 266 in a catchweight bout.
+She won the fight by unanimous decision.

+Wang faced Tracy Cortez on July 11, 2026 at UFC 329.
+Despite having a point deducted as a result of an illegal knee to the head, Wang won the fight by unanimous decision.

+Due to the injury of champion Valentina Shevchenko, Wang is scheduled to compete for the vacant UFC Women's Flyweight Championship against Natália Silva on October 3, 2026 at UFC 332.